rehldeal6/SpiraUnplugged/README.md

                config.yml
                current_status.yml
                zanarkand.py
-               fonts/
-               logs/
                media/
                resources/
                standby/
+               template.ass
+               setup.py
+               setup.sh
 ```
 * `config.yml` - Contains all of the stream configuration.
 Options should hopefully be self explanatory, and should really only be updated if there's a new playlist or video to add, or if the stream quality needs to go up/down.
 * `current_status.yml` - Contains the information about the current video being played.
 Used when the stream software is restarted so it knows where to pick up from.
 * `zanarkand.py` - The main piece of software.
-* `fonts/` - Directory containing the fonts files (The one that we mostly use is `agency-fb-bold.ttf`)
-* `logs/` - Directory containing the log files written by the stream software
 * `media/` - Directory containing the audio and video files of the youtube videos
 * `resources` - Directory containing additional resources needed for the stream (overlay image, standby video, etc.)
 * `standby` - Directory containing the pre-downlowned videos used for standby

-There are a few other files that are used by the stream...
-* `/lib/systemd/system/zanarkand.service` - A file that makes the stream software a system service, makes it easier to stop/start/restart the software.
+There are also some files not needed for the software to _run_, but for setup functions:
+* `Dockerfile` - Used to create the docker image to bundle the software together
+* `setup.py` - Used by the Dockerfile to install the zanarkand software in the image
-* `/etc/logrotate.d/zanarkand` - A file that "rotates" the log file, so that it doesn't continuously grow forever and eat up disk space.
+* `setup.sh` - A small script that is run on a new server so that the proper directories and videos are downloaded

 ## Common Tasks